Bear Island (Svalbard)

 Despite its remote location and barren nature, the island has seen commercial activities in past centuries, such as coal mining, fishing and whaling.
-However, no settlements have lasted more than a few years, and Bear Island is now uninhabited except for personnel working at the island's meteorological station Herwighamna.
+However, no settlements have lasted more than a few years, and Bear Island is now uninhabited except for personnel working at the island's meteorological station Bjørnøya radio.
 Along with the adjacent waters, it was declared a nature reserve in 2002.